MUSG Presidential debate heats up

 Bitz added that she wants a student government where all students can be involved.

 Elections are this Thursday, March 30.
-Polls will be open from noon to 10 p.m.
+Polls will be open on the first floor of the Alumni Memorial Union from 11 a.m. – 7 p. m. on and online voting will be available all day.

 Leave a Comment